Partner Impact on Social Drivers Of Health

-Otto Schoitz Foundation funds local nonprofit organizations providing transformative services across the social determinants of health (SDOH)*.
+Otto Schoitz Foundation funds local nonprofit organizations providing transformative services across the social drivers of health (SDOH)*.

 By taking a comprehensive view of the Cedar Valley, the Foundation prioritizes efforts that support both the needs of individuals as well as the community as a whole.
-Our most recent grant awards fuel projects to nuture the needs of children and their families, address food insecurity, support newcomer communities, and create a more inclusive community.
+Our most recent grant awards fuel projects to nuture the needs of children and their families and expand access to healthcare and opportunity.

 Read on to learn the SDOH impact of a few of our latest grant partners.